chetanmeh/meta64/readme.md

 * Apache Oak JCR
 * Spring MVC + Thymeleaf
 * Spring Java-only configuration with Annotations, and no XML configs.
-* Client-Side Javascript Markdown (using Pagedown API) renders pages
+* Client-Side JavaScript Markdown (using Pagedown API) renders pages
 * Entire app is Spring Boot-based.
 * Built using Maven
 * Launches from a single "uber jar" containing Tomcat embedded and pre-configured

-### Next Actions on the Agenda
+## Next Actions on the Agenda
 * Will create a screencast showing a 5 minute demo, on youtube.
 * Put an instance online at meta64.com, and bring down legacy site at that URL.
 * Will be seeking crowdsource funding
 * Hoping to get publicized at first in the JCR developer community.

-# Technical Notes
+## Technical Notes
 * To build the app use maven.
 * You need to understand 'spring boot'
 * See application.properties for configurations.